daehiff/qubo-max-smti/README.md

 ## Enviroment

-Enviroment variables:
+Enviroment variables to set:
 ```
 STORAGE=./storage    # set the root dir in order to store the data
 TOKEN=DEV-...        # dwave api token
 ```